10 Helpful Products Improve Bathroom Safety for Seniors

 6) $28 Medline bathtub safety grab bar, locks to side of tub

-This bar locks onto the side of the bathtub to give your older adult an extra hand-hold when they’re stepping in and out of the tub.
+This bar locks onto the side of the bathtub to give your older adult an extra hand-hold when stepping in and out of the tub.

-No tools are needed for installation and rubber-lined pads prevent the tub surface from being damaged.
+No tools are needed for installation, and rubber-lined pads prevent the tub surface from being damaged.

 make tubs and showers safer for seniors with a non slip grib surface